Over the years that I have been coaching Agile teams, these are a few of the areas that I have seen that teams and their stakeholders can improve on.

 Firstly, ensure you know and agree with what your MVP looks like.
 What is the core functionality of the thing you’re building and what must it do to be considered a thing.
 Stakeholders are going to argue about the bells and whistles but just remind them that we’re not talking about a public release, we’re talking about having something internally that we can start to play with, a prototype.

 Ongoing, this is also about simply using the right language when you’re talking about the scope of the project.
-Rather than using phrases like “out of scope” or “drop from scope”, instead talk about the up coming versions.
+Rather than using phrases like “out of scope” or “drop from scope”, instead talk about the upcoming versions and if those versions are being produced frequently and consistently, this will give people confidence of getting the items they’ve requested.

 “We can’t fit this in now but we can schedule it for the next version.”